 Christina Skarpari is an artist, designer and educator with a strong interest in community-oriented, socially engaged practices.
-Since 2013, Christina founded Xarkis NGO and as part of her responsibilities conceptualises, curates, facilitates and produces cultural events, artist residencies, exhibitions, non-formal education programs, participatory design workshops and communication design projects.
+Since 2013, Christina founded Xarkis NGO for which she now functions as its Creative Director.
+As part of Xarkis, she conceptualises, curates, facilitates and produces cultural events, artist residencies, exhibitions, non-formal education programs, participatory design workshops and communication design projects.
 This initiative began during her MA in Communication Design at Central Saint Martins, UAL (2012-2014), through the conceptualisation and realisation of Xarkis Festival – an event that marked the start of her collaborative artistic practice.

 Valentin Musteata began his training in social entrepreneurship, safety in internet and global mobility in European programmes via YEU International in 2014.
 His participation in the European and Non-Governmental sector led to his recruitment at Xarkis NGO in 2015.
-Initially working as a project collaborator, Valentin developed skills of web-mastering, web-design and web-maintenance (xarkis.org, christinaskarpari.org and xarkisfestival2018.org).
+Initially working as a project collaborator, Valentin developed skills of web-mastering, web-design and web-maintenance (xarkis.org and xarkisfestival2018).
 Part of his responsibilities entail that the branding and design identity are easy to use and aligned with the web interface.
-This knowledge and input alongside his skill in coordinating projects, advanced the Organization’s communication channels.
+This knowledge and input alongside his skill in coordinating projects, advanced the Organization’s communication channels, which led to Valentin’s delegation as Technical Director and Financial coordinator of Xarkis.
 Valentin’s work synthesizes theoretical and practical skills and involves quick thinking as well as the ability to work comfortably under pressure.
 Outside the scope of Xarkis, Valentin works seasonally as a bike tour leader and logistics coordinator at Siciclando bike tours across Italy.